lj-valencia/R-projects/Extract-PDF-1/README.md

-# Data Retrieval using CANSIM & R
+# Extracting Data from PDF Files
-This folder contains files for extracting PDF files using R and its various libraries.
+This folder contains files for extracting data from PDF files using R and its various libraries.
 Here are a brief description of the files.

 ## About the files
 - [retrieve-cansim.Rmd](retrieve-cansim.Rmd): This is the R-markdown file used to turn my R code into a document.